edhowland/viper/completed.md

 ## 2023-01-05

+## Fix up the local/packages/viper_pkg.vsh and function viper.

+should not have a meta vip inside it

+Fix: Removed meta before vip at end of viper function.
+Also removed the apply fn_2, as it is redundant

 ## Moved ./scripts/ , ./etc/ , ./ext/ to deprecated/2.0.12.c/

 Ran all tests and found magic file path in minitest/test_glob.rb.
 Changed etc to local to fix